 WRSR instruction is a write instruction and needs writes to be enabled (WEN bit set to '1') using the WREN instruction before it is issued.
 The instruction is issued after the falling edge of CS using the opcode for WRSR followed by eight bits of data to be stored in the Status Register.
-Since, only bits 2, 3, and 7 can be modified by WRSR instruction, it is recommended to leave the other bits as '0' while writing to the Status Register.
+Since, only bits 2, 3, and 7 can be modified by WRSR instruction; therefore, it is recommended to leave the bits 4-6 as '0' while writing to the Status Register.

 Note In CY14B101P, the values written to Status Register are saved to nonvolatile memory only after a STORE operation.
+If AutoStore is disabled, any modifications to the Status Register must be secured by performing a Software STORE operation.